Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Univariate Ordinary Quantization

 Now we optimize the distortion-rate expressions.
 Because analogous optimizations appear in Sections~\ref{sec:Single} and~\ref{sec:Multi}, we explicitly derive both the optimizing point densities and the resulting distortion-rate functions.
 Our approach follows~\cite{GrayG1977}.

 In the fixed-rate case, the problem is to minimize \eqref{eq:BackgroundFixedRateDistortion} for a given value of $R$.
-This minimization may be performed with the help of H\"{o}lder's inequality: \beqan \Dfrhr(R;\lambda) & = & \frac{1}{12}2^{-2R} \int_0^1 f_X(x) \lambda^{-2}(x) dx \\ & = & \frac{1}{12}2^{-2R} \int_0^1 f_X(x) \lambda^{-2}(x) dx \left( \int_0^1 \lambda(x)dx\right)^2\\ & \geq & \frac{1}{12}2^{-2R} \int_0^1 \left( f_X(x) \lambda^{-2}(x)\right)^{1/3} \left(\lambda(x) \right)^{2/3} dx\\ & = & \frac{1}{12}2^{-2R} \left( \int_0^1 f_X(x)^{1/3} \right)^3 \mbox{,} \eeqan with equality only if $\lambda(x)\propto f_X(x)^{1/3}$.
+This minimization may be performed with the help of H\"{o}lder's inequality: \beqan \Dfrhr(R;\lambda) & = & \frac{1}{12}2^{-2R} \int_0^1 f_X(x) \lambda^{-2}(x) dx \\ & = & \frac{1}{12}2^{-2R} \int_0^1 f_X(x) \lambda^{-2}(x) dx \left( \int_0^1 \lambda(x)dx\right)^2\\ & \geq & \frac{1}{12}2^{-2R} \int_0^1 \left( f_X(x) \lambda^{-2}(x)\right)^{1/3} \left(\lambda(x) \right)^{2/3} dx\\ & = & \frac{1}{12}2^{-2R} \left( \int_0^1 f_X^{1/3}(x) \right)^3 \mbox{,} \eeqan with equality only if $\lambda(x)\propto f_X^{1/3}(x)$.
 Thus, $\Dfrhr$ is minimized by \beq \lambda(x) = f_X^{1/3}(x) / \left({\textstyle \int_0^1 f_X^{1/3}(t) \,dt}\right) \mbox{.} \eeq The resulting minimal distortion is \beq \Dfrhr(R) = \frac{1}{12}2^{-2R} \left( \int_0^1 f_X^{1/3}(x) \, dx \right)^3 = \frac{1}{12} \| f_X \|_{1/3} 2^{-2R} \mbox{,} \eeq where we have introduced a notation for the $\mathcal{L}^{1/3}$ quasinorm.

-For the variable-rate optimization, we use Jensen's inequality rather than H\"{o}lder's inequality: \beqan \Dvrhr(R;\lambda) & = & \frac{1}{12}2^{-2(R-h(X))} \E{\lambda^{-2}(X)}2^{-2\E{\log \lambda(X)}} \\ & \stackrel{(a)}{\geq} & \frac{1}{12}2^{-2(R-h(X))} \E{\lambda^{-2}(X)}2^{-2\log\E{\lambda(X)}} \\ & = & \Dvrhr(R) \mbox{,} \eeqan where (a) follows from the convexity of $-\log(\cdot)$.
+For the variable-rate optimization, we use Jensen's inequality rather than H\"{o}lder's inequality: \beqan \Dvrhr(R;\lambda) & = & \frac{1}{12}2^{-2(R-h(X))} \E{\lambda^{-2}(X)}2^{2\E{\log \lambda(X)}} \\ & \stackrel{(a)}{\geq} & \frac{1}{12}2^{-2(R-h(X))} \E{\lambda^{-2}(X)}2^{2\log\E{\lambda(X)}} \\ & = & \Dvrhr(R) \mbox{,} \eeqan where (a) follows from the convexity of $-\log(\cdot)$.
 This lower bound is achieved when $\lambda(X)$ is a constant.
 Thus $\lambda(x) = 1$ is asymptotically optimal, i.e., the quantizer should be uniform.

 Note that both variable- and fixed-rate quantization have $\Theta(2^{-2R})$, or $-6$ dB/bit, dependence of distortion on rate.
-This is a common feature of ordinary quantizers, but we demonstrate in Section~\ref{sec:DontCare} that certain functional scenarios can cause distortion to fall even faster with the rate.
+This is a common feature of ordinary quantizers with MSE distortion, but we demonstrate in Section~\ref{sec:DontCare} that certain functional scenarios can cause distortion to fall even faster with the rate.